 Move Forward With A Cape May Divorce Attorney Focused On Practical Solutions

 Putterman Legal provides knowledgeable, effective, solutions-focused representation in divorce and family law, guiding clients through every step.
-When you work with a Cape May Divorce Attorney from our team, you get clear guidance that fits your goals and your budget.
-We have 30 years of experience helping Cape May families address custody, parenting time, support, and property division.
-Bonnie Putterman leads our practice and brings steady, organized advocacy to every matter.
+When you work with our team, you get clear guidance that fits your goals and your budget.
+We have 30 years of experience helping Cape May County families address custody, parenting time, alimony, support, and property division.
+Bonnie Putterman leads our practice and brings steady, organized advocacy to every family law matter.

 We start by listening to your priorities, then we build a tailored plan with negotiation first and litigation if needed.
-You can consult with a divorce attorney to review your assets, debts, and parenting concerns before you make any big decisions.
+You can schedule an initial consultation with a family law attorney to review your assets, debts, and parenting concerns before you make any big decisions.
 We focus on fair outcomes and clear communication from day one.
-If you are considering divorce, we offer a confidential consultation and a straightforward path to get organized.
+If you are seeking a path forward in your divorce, we offer a confidential initial consultation and a straightforward way to get organized.

 Need guidance now?
 Contact Putterman Legal for a confidential, no obligation, free consultation.
 Call (609) 625-8383 today.

-Many Cape May families own second homes, short-term rentals, or seasonal businesses, and those assets require careful treatment in divorce.
-A Cape May Divorce Attorney from our firm identifies every account, property, and loan so nothing is missed.
+Many Cape May County families own second homes, short-term rentals, or seasonal businesses, and those assets require careful treatment in divorce.
+Our family law attorneys identify every account, property, and loan so nothing is missed.
 We often coordinate with appraisers and accountants to value shore properties and closely held businesses.
 This thorough approach supports practical solutions that reduce surprises later.

 We frequently assist parents who work variable hours in tourism, hospitality, or the Coast Guard and need a parenting plan that fits rotating shifts.
 If you need a divorce lawyer in Cape May to set a schedule that respects school, sports, and summer weeks, we map options that fit your family’s rhythm.
-Our divorce attorney also addresses holiday time, exchanges, and travel permissions with clear and enforceable terms.
+Our family law team also addresses holiday time, exchanges, and visitation with clear and enforceable terms.

-We handle cases that involve support for children in private or specialized programs, as well as college contribution issues that often arise in New Jersey.
-For couples with complex compensation like tips, seasonal overtime, or bonus income, we document earnings so support is calculated on a fair basis.
+We handle family law matters that involve support for children in private or specialized programs, as well as spousal support and college contribution issues that often arise in New Jersey.
+For couples with complex compensation like tips, seasonal overtime, or bonus income, we document earnings so child support is calculated on a fair basis.
 We appear in the Cape May County Family Part and guide you through mediation when appropriate to save time and cost.
 Whether your divorce is amicable or high conflict, we keep the process organized and focused on your goals.

 Next Steps To Take With A Cape May Divorce Attorney

 Start by gathering key documents so your decisions are informed and efficient.
-A Cape May Divorce Attorney from our team will review recent tax returns, pay stubs, bank and retirement statements, and a simple list of monthly expenses.
+Our team will review recent tax returns, pay stubs, bank and retirement statements, and a simple list of monthly expenses.
 We also ask for any deeds, mortgage statements, and titles for vehicles or boats that are part of your household.
 Clear records help us build accurate proposals that make settlement more likely.

-Schedule a confidential consultation so you can ask questions and understand strategy before filing.
+Schedule a confidential initial consultation so you can ask questions and understand the strategy before filing.
 If you prefer a low-conflict path, a divorce lawyer in Cape May can outline negotiation and mediation options that keep you in control.
-If court is necessary, our divorce attorney prepares you for each hearing and sets realistic timelines.
+If court is necessary, our team prepares you for each hearing and sets realistic timelines.

 FAQs by Cape May clients